kstefanelli/kstefanelli/README.md

 --->

 ### Hi, I'm Kristina!
 - 🔭 I’m currently working on a React Native app called Spoke.
 A chat app for cyclists to organize group rides.
-Built with Expo and Firebase (Auth, DB).
+Built with Expo, Firebase authentication and Firestore for the database.
 - 📫 How to reach me: kristinastefanelli@gmail.com
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I used to photograph comedy shows in NYC.